 Staff Analysis: The County Directions are the basis for the goals, objectives, and policies of the Future Land Use Element, and are implemented within the framework of the Managed Growth Tier System, with its diverse areas and objectives.
 As a result, the County Directions will not necessarily be applied uniformly throughout all Tiers, but will reflect the intent of each Tier.
 The intent of the Agricultural Reserve Tier is to preserve and enhance agricultural activity, environmental and water resources, and open space.
-The adopted Agricultural Reserve provisions implement that objective by limiting development to low densities, requiring clustering of development to serve the existing and future residents of the Tier.
+The adopted Agricultural Reserve provisions implement that objective by limiting development to low densities, requiring clustering of development and preserve areas, and limiting the location and amount of non-residential development to serve the existing and future residents of the Tier.
 These provisions promote the "Agricultural and Equestrian Industries" Direction, while balancing this direction with "Livable Communities," "Growth Management," "Land Use Compatibility," and other County Directions.

 The introduction of the Industrial (IND) future land use designation can open up a site to a long list of allowable uses, including very intense industrial uses.
-The newly established CMR FLU and related policies, however, are intended to allow opportunities for low-trip generating light industrial and/or employment generating uses, thus balancing the overarching objectives of the Agricultural Reserve while responding to increased residential growth and the corresponding needs of support services.
-The proposed amendment will allow for the development of a light industrial use on a parcel fronting State Road 7 adjacent to an existing industrial land use and other nonresidential uses, with proximity to an established industrial and commercial corridor along both sides of Atlantic Avenue.
-With regard to environmental conditions, the applicant submitted a Phase 1 Environmental Report that indicates the possibility of an on-site wetland in the southeastern portion.
-South Florida Water Management District (SFWMD) will review during future planned development and permitting to determine if a jurisdictional wetland exists.
-Native vegetation outside of any jurisdictional wetland will be reviewed in accordance with Article 14 of the ULDC through the corresponding use approval process.
+The newly established CMR FLU and related industrial policies, however, provide opportunities for low-trip generating light industrial and/or employment generating uses, thus balancing the objectives of the Agricultural Reserve while responding to increased residential growth and the corresponding needs of support services.
+The proposed amendment will allow for the development of a light industrial use on a roughly 3-acre parcel adjacent to existing industrial and nonresidential land uses, one-quarter mile north of a major intersection within the Agricultural Reserve.

 3. Piecemeal Development - FLUE Policy 2.1-h: The County shall not approve site specific Future Land Use Atlas amendments that encourage piecemeal development or approve such amendments for properties under same or related ownership that create residual parcels.
 The County shall also not approve rezoning petitions under the same or related ownership that result in the creation of residual parcels.